rjoleary/cs452-kernel/README.md

       ^^^^^^^^^
     Error: invalid command name

+### Fast memcpy

+To minimize latency for copying data we implemented a nontrivial memcpy function.
+The main difference compared to the original "copy one byte at a time" is that it tries to copy as many bytes in a single instruction as possible.
+To accomplish this, we first assume all copied data is 4 byte aligned.
+This is possible through the templated `send`/`receive`/`reply` functions, as now the compiler can enforce proper alignment of the data types used.
+Next, we use a custom memcpy that copies up to 32 bytes at a time through `ldm` and `stm` commands.
+The instructions stand for "load multiple" and "store multiple".
+We use them to copy up to 8 registers in one go (32 bytes).
+This way, there is barely any differences between the 4 byte and 64 byte performance tests.

 ## Bugs

 - If you enter too many commands, the terminal scrolls out and makes the interface look like a mess.
 It helps if you make the terminal window very tall.
+- There is a relatively long pause before entering and exiting the prompt.
+This ensures the switches have powered off, but can probably be more streamlined.

 ## List of files